What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

 Weather & Seasons in the Cook Islands

-The Cook Islands generally enjoy a pleasant, sunny tropical climate year round.
-Average highs typically fall in the high 70s to low 80s, and average lows from the high 60s to low 70s.
-Overall, we were pleasantly surprised by the climate and found it wasn’t nearly as hot and humid as we expected.
+The Cook Islands enjoy a pleasant, sunny tropical climate year round.
+Average highs typically fall in the high 70°s to low 80°s F, with average lows in the high 60°s to low 70°s F. We were pleasantly surprised by just how comfortable the climate was — it wasn’t nearly as hot and humid as we expected.

 Cook Islands Seasons

-Overall, we found the key to dressing in the Cook Islands was definitely layering.
-It can be cooler than expected during periods of cloud cover, on windy days, and in the evenings.
+Overall, the key to dressing well in the Cook Islands is layering.
+It can get cooler than expected during periods of cloud cover, on windy days, and especially in the evenings.
+The islands are also very laid back and casual, so you’ll want to pack comfortable, relaxed outfits and leave anything too dressy at home.

 Cook Islands Outfit Guide: Tops & Pants

-To save space in your suitcase, pack some mix and match tops and bottoms options.
-I recommend a couple of tops for each bottom to give you more options.
-Focus on lightweight and breathable options that you can dress up or down, and add layering pieces to.
+To save space in your suitcase, focus on mix-and-match tops and bottoms that can create multiple outfit combinations.
+Pack a couple of tops for each bottom to maximize your options, and prioritize lightweight, breathable pieces that can be dressed up or down and easily layered.

 Tanks and Tees

-Pack a number of casual tanks and tees as a base for your outfits.
-Tank tops and short sleeve shirts should be fine.
-As long as you have a layering option, long sleeve shirts probably won’t be necessary.
+Pack a selection of casual tanks and tees as the foundation of your outfits.
+Tank tops and short-sleeve shirts work well for most of the trip.
+As long as you have a layering piece on hand, long-sleeve shirts on their own likely won’t be necessary.

 Shorts

-For visits during the hotter months, you will want a pair of shorts.
-I highly recommend cotton or linen shorts to stay comfortable and cool.
-Leave the bulky denim shorts at home – they take up precious real estate in your luggage and can be too heavy for the humidity.
+For visits during the hotter months, a pair of shorts is essential.
+Stick to cotton or linen styles to stay cool and comfortable.
+Leave the bulky denim shorts at home — they take up precious luggage space and can feel far too heavy in the humidity.

 Linen Pants

-Linen parts are a great bottom choice for the Cook Islands.
-These can keep you warm on cooler days while still beating the humidity.
-Pair these pants with a tank top or tee shirt and a layer and you will be set to explore during the day or head to a restaurant at night for dinner.
+Linen pants are an excellent bottom choice for the Cook Islands.
+They keep you warm on cooler days while still being breathable enough for the humidity.
+Pair them with a tank or tee and a light layer and you’re set for a day of exploring or a casual dinner out.

 What to Wear in the Cook Islands: Dresses

-While the Cook Islands are generally pretty casual, you will want to have a dress or two in your suitcase.
-A casual vacation dress is perfect for dressing up for dinner and taking photos on the beach.
+While the Cook Islands are generally quite casual, you’ll want at least a dress or two in your suitcase.
+A casual vacation dress is perfect for dressing up for dinner and capturing photos on the beach.

 T-Shirt Dress

-Pack a t-shirt dress as an alternative to pants and a top.
-A comfortable and casual t-shirt dress is the perfect option for warm days and the casual restaurants around Rarotonga and Aitutaki.
+A comfortable, casual t-shirt dress is a great alternative to pants and a top — and it’s perfectly suited for warm days and the relaxed restaurants around Rarotonga and Aitutaki.

 Sundress